grippy/tempest/README.md

 # Pipelines

 Defining pipelines, like the one above, is fairly straight-forward.
-Here's an example of a pipeline that has multiple edges:

-Assume these tasks and constants are previously defined:
+Assume these tasks and constants are previously defined, here's an example of a pipeline that has multiple edges:

 ```rust
 Pipeline::default()